In a report published in 2019 by IBM, it was reported that the average cost of a single data breach is over USD 3.92 million.

 - Security architect: A security architect has to identify vulnerabilities and provide solutions to protect the data.
 It involves designing hardware and software security systems.

 - Penetration tester: For a penetration tester, the job is to identify threats by assessing ways in which security can be breached.

-- Information security investigator: They investigate cybercrimes and trace attackers.
+- Information security investigators: They investigate cybercrimes and trace attackers.

 What are the courses or qualifications a candidate needs to work as a cybersecurity professional?

 Cybersecurity courses are normally of three to four years at graduation level, one or two years for masters, and PhD may take from three to five years.
 Courses in cybersecurity vary a little from engineering.
 The curriculum is less academic and textbook-oriented and more about practical knowledge.
-A cyber security aspirant requires patience and time to develop the required skills.
-To hire cyber security expert, a recruiter must ensure the candidate has a considerable experience along with good qualifications.
+A cybersecurity aspirant requires patience and time to develop the required skills.
+In the process of the cybersecurity recruitment process, a recruiter must ensure the candidate has considerable experience along with good qualifications.